Saint-Genis-Pouilly: Housing

 As of 2017, most housing in Saint-Genis-Pouilly is in apartment blocks (70.9%) and individual houses (27.5%).
 The apartment blocks are concentrated in the town of Saint-Genis.
 The commune has a significantly larger proportion of apartments than the other communes in the department: 35.5% of dwellings in Ain are apartments.

 The majority of the population in the Pays de Gex, Ain, the Rhône-Alpes region, and mainland France are owner-occupiers of their homes.
 In Saint-Genis-Pouilly, by contrast, the majority of the population live in rented accommodation (only 46.3% of individual residences are owner-occupied).
 Within the Pays de Gex, only Ferney-Voltaire has a lower proportion of owner occupiers (39.1%).
 It is possible that this peculiarity is explained by the large number of employees living in the two communities who work for international organisations.

 Administration

 Elections

-The commune is presently administered by M. H. Bertrand and his team.
-The results of the second round of the municipal elections on 18 March 2001 was as follows:
+The commune is presently administered by Mme S. Durand and her team.
+The results of the first round of the municipal elections on 15 March 2026 was as follows: